Savings and refunds

 We have also begun building a rate stabilization fund, a kind of “rainy day” fund which, with approval from the BCUC, we can draw from in the future to help mitigate future volatility of insurance rates.

 Is the Enhanced Care refund different from the COVID-19 rebate?

 Yes.
 This spring, British Columbians could be eligible to receive two payments, along with lower insurance premiums.
 You don’t need to do anything to receive them as they will be issued automatically to eligible customers.

 Our estimator tool at the top of the page can show you if you’re eligible for an Enhanced Care refund, however, it does not display COVID-19 rebates.

 The COVID-19 rebate is for customers who had an active policy from April 1, 2020, to September 30, 2020.
 Because ICBC has seen fewer crashes and lower claim costs due to the pandemic, we want to share the savings with British Columbians.
-The average rebate amount is $190.
-Cheques for the COVID-19 rebate will be sent out starting in mid-March 2021.
 Find out more about the COVID-19 rebate.